FairwindsOps/rok8s-scripts/README.md

 ### Miscellaneous examples
 - [External secrets manager](/examples/external-secrets-manager)
-- [SOPS secrets](/examples/sops-secrets) - Shows how to use [sops](https://github.com/mozilla/sops) with rok8s-scripts
+- [SOPS secrets](/examples/sops-secrets) - Shows how to use [sops](https://github.com/mozilla/sops) with rok8s-scripts.
-- [Using Helm](/examples/helm) - We recommend using Helm to manage your deployments
+- [Using Helm](/examples/helm) - We recommend using Helm to manage your deployments.
-- [Optional components](/examples/optional-components) - Turn components (e.g. Horizontal Pod Audoscaler) on and off depending on whether you're deploying to staging or production
+- [Optional components](/examples/optional-components) - Turn components (e.g. Horizontal Pod Audoscaler) on and off depending on whether you're deploying to staging or production.
-- [Production ready](/examples/production-ready) - Includes a number of recommended production features
+- [Production ready](/examples/production-ready) - Includes a number of recommended production features.

 ## CI Images